As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 As roughly 43% of providers don’t know the physicians they refer to very well, setting up a meeting to discuss details will set you apart.

 During the meeting, provide an easy method for them to transfer private patient information to your clinic and establish any value exchange before the end of the meeting.

 Even after the meeting, be sure to follow up with your new partner to ensure that they remember you exist.
 In addition, you should try to send them potential patients whenever possible.

 While all of these tactics will help increase patient volume (and quality), they will likely only be minimally effective if you don’t have analytics in place to track each tactic’s progress.

-Some channels tend to work particularly well for certain doctors practices, but without analytics, you won’t know for sure what is working with your marketing strategy.
+Some channels tend to work particularly well for certain practices, but without analytics, you won’t know for sure what is working.

 Therefore, start by setting up Google Analytics.
 While this won’t be able to track offline marketing efforts (such as community engagement or industry partnerships), it will track most of your patient’s online activities.